5 free tools for editing photos

 three beach illustrations

-Because this list is only 5, we’ve missed a few classics — including Fotor, Photoshop Express, BeFunky, and Paint.net (which isn’t a thing anymore, alas).
+Because this list is only five, we’ve missed a few classics — including Fotor, Photoshop Express, and BeFunky.
 These are all great tools, too, with their own pros and cons.

 Have we missed your favourite free editing tool?
 Let us know!
 If you're seeking more tips and guidance on how to get the most out of your Shorthand subscription, you can visit our article detailing all our favourite tools for multimedia storytellers.